|

 Because the Palmers and a lot of their supporters and aircraft owners would still love to see the engine in production.
 The Palmers still possess the IP needed to successfully produce the Dyna-Cam engine.

 There are people in the world that are rich enough to bid on a painting that ended up selling for $450 Million dollars.
-The egos that fuel Art collecting are in a world unto itself, I get it!
-However, for a fraction of that amount, a mere 3%, someone could found a new company to manufacture the Dyna-Cam engine.
+The mentalities that fuel Art collecting are in a world unto itself, I get it!
+However, for a fraction of that amount, a mere 3 to 5 million, an investor could found a new company to manufacture the Dyna-Cam engine.
 For some people, the pleasure and satisfaction of actually building or creating something real and useful is huge.
-To have people thank and praise you for your creation and be able to say "I did that!" is great on so many levels.
+To have people thank you and praise you for your creation and be able to say "I did that!" is great on so many levels.
 Someone could have all of that by starting a new company to build an engine that people want.
-A "want" backed up by letters of intent that totaled nearly 6000 engines that people were willing to pay for.
+A "want" backed up by letters of intent, received by the Palmers', that totaled nearly 6000 engines that people were willing to pay for.

 Not to mention creating a lot of new manufacturing jobs.

-IF YOU HAVE ENOUGH INVESTMENT CAPITAL TO MEET THAT 3% NUMBER, IT COULD BE A FUN ADVENTURE.
+IF YOU HAVE ENOUGH INVESTMENT CAPITAL TO MEET THAT 3 to 5 MILLION NUMBER, or know someone that does, IT COULD BE A FUN ADVENTURE.

 GET IN TOUCH!